Stari Grad

 A UNESCO World Heritage Landscape

-What sets Stari Grad apart is not just its ancient port or charming old town, but the surrounding agricultural plain known as the Stari Grad Plain (Hora or Ager).
-Recognized as a UNESCO World Heritage Site, this remarkable landscape has been cultivated continuously since the 4th century BC and still follows the original Greek system of land division.
-As you explore by foot or bike, you’ll pass dry stone walls, olive trees, and lavender fields—living proof of a history that stretches back over two millennia.
+What truly sets Stari Grad apart is not just its historic harbor or charming old town, but the surrounding agricultural masterpiece known as the Stari Grad Plain - referred to as Hora or Ager.
+This fertile expanse, recognized as a UNESCO World Heritage Site, has been continuously cultivated since the 4th century BC and remarkably still follows the original Greek system of land division.
+Its enduring grid of narrow plots, bounded by dry stone walls, has preserved a living connection to the island’s earliest settlers, making it one of Europe’s most extraordinary examples of historical land management.

 Sailing to and Around Stari Grad